 Researching how health and hunger intersect

-We know that there’s a strong relationship between nutrition, health and food insecurity.
+We know that there’s a strong relationship between nutrition, health and food access.
 That's why we continue to conduct research on how these topics intersect — and how we can use that knowledge to better serve people facing hunger.